ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     pulsemixer --mute
     pulsemixer --change-volume +5

-## DEVICES AND FILE SYSTEMS:
+## DEVICES
-loopdevices
+- device drivers are basically part of the kernel (prolly make up 50% of the code or more)
+- `hidraw` - raw data access to HID(human interface device)s - https://docs.kernel.org/hid/hidraw.html
+- `udev`, as of kernel 2.6, it replaces DevFS(device file system)
+    - `udevadm` - cli tool to see events, monitor devices, list attribs
+    - identify devices based on properties (e.g. vendor ID and device ID) dynamically
+    - runs in userspace, devFS runs in kernelspace
+    - kernel reports events to udev daemon, udev daemon does actions based on configured rules in response
+    - specify rules what on how to identify device, regardless of what port it's plugged into
+        - e.g. plug in same device into diff usb ports and see `/dev/foo` and not `/dev/usb0`/`dev/usb1`
+- loop devices
     - regular files in a filesystem that can act as a block device, usually named something like /dev/loopX
 - if this file itself has a filesystem it can be mounted, useful for mounting ISO images and such

-tmpfs - ram drives, for temporary and fast storage of data in RAM
+- tmpfs - ram drives, for temporary and fast storage of data in RAM

-drive naming convention:
+- drive naming convention
     - fd - SATA, sd - SCSI/SATA, hd - IDE
     - fda - first SATA drive, hdb - 2nd IDE drive
     - hdb1 - 1st partition on 2nd IDE drive
+### SPECIAL DEVICES
+- /dev/null   - write output to this device to throw it away
+- /dev/zero   - obtain null characters from this device
+    - `dd if=/dev/zero of=foobar count=1024 bs=1024`, create 1 MiB file called foobar of null chars
+- /dev/random - generate pseduorandom numbers from this device

+## FILE SYSTEMS
+- file ownership
+    - kernel only understand numeric UID and GID
+    - when `ls -l` shows names, it's b/c it's mapping UID and GID to names in `/etc/passwd`
 ### DIR CONVENTIONS
 - see FHS(linux filesystem hierarchy standard): https://www.pathname.com/fhs/
 - /         - root filesystem